Camm-y/LearningCPP/notes.md

 - C++ 3: Declare the function to be private, and not define it
 - Private destructor stay out of stack

+## Deque datatype
+- Double ended queue - indexed sequence container htat allows fast insertion and deletion at both its beginning and its end
+- In addition, insertion and deletion at either end never invalidates pointers or references to the rest of the elements